sf-wdi-14/notes/lectures/week-7/_4_thursday/dawn/morning-exercise/longest_word.md

 # Longest Word

-Run `rspec` & write to the code to pass the test!
+Run `rspec` in this directory & write to the code to pass the test!